 - Fever or chills

 - Swelling, bleeding or drainage at the incisions

-These, along with inflammation of the abdominal wall, blood clots and complications with general anaesthesia are possible risks of a laparoscopy.
-In some cases, these risk outweigh the benefits and doctors may advise against the procedure altogether.
+These, along with inflammation of the abdominal wall, blood clots, and complications with general anaesthesia are possible risks of a laparoscopy.
+In some cases, these risks outweigh the benefits and doctors may advise against the procedure altogether.
 It is thus best to undergo the procedure only when recommended by your doctor.

 Preparation for this procedure is fairly simple and starts with informing your doctor of the medication you’re currently taking.
 Based on these and if they can affect the surgery, the doctor may alter the dosage or ask you to pause medication momentarily.
 These generally include:

 - Dietary supplements

 - Nonsteroidal anti-inflammatory drugs (NSAIDs)

 In addition to adjusting medications, doctors may also require you to undergo other imaging procedures to better understand the abnormality that needs to be examined, thus improving its effectiveness.
 Lastly, you may also be asked to avoid consuming any food or water for several hours before to the procedure.